 A large part of the Spring Mountains is remote and undeveloped.
-Visitors can venture out and set up camp in these remote areas with just a little planning with the guideline below and a check of the current fire restrictions.
+Visitors can venture out and set up camp in these remote areas with just a little planning from the guidelines below and a check of the current conditions and fire restrictions.

 What is Dispersed Camping?